uberflip/interview-eng-ii/README.md

 | password  | guest     |

 ### MySQL 8 (Database)
-Available on port 4306.
-An instance of PHPMyAdmin has been provided on port 8033 as well.
+Available on port 3306.
+An instance of Adminer has been provided on port 8080 as well.
 - Username: uberflip
 - Password: pass123